What is Root Canal?

 Are Root Canals Painful?

-At Encino Family Dental, our patients report little to no pain with a root canal procedure.
-The reason being is that our experienced dentist numbs the treatment area.
-So if you associate having a root canal with severe pain, there’s no need to worry.
-It will relieve the severe toothache that you’re experiencing.
+But, at Encino Family Dental, our patients report little to no pain with a root canal procedure.
+The reason being that our experienced dentist numbs the treatment area.
+So if you associate having a root canal with severe pain, there is no need to worry.

 How Do I Know If I Need It?